wosohd/Cruise_Ease/README.md

 # CruiseEase - Simplify Your Cruise Planning
 # Introduction
 CruiseEase is a user-friendly web application designed to streamline your cruise vacation planning.
-With a Python Flask backend and a Node.js frontend utilizing HTML, CSS, and JavaScript, CruiseEase offers an intuitive interface for exploring various cruise options, creating personalized itineraries, and accessing real-time pricing information.
+With a Python Flask backend and a Bootstrap frontend utilizing HTML and CSS, CruiseEase offers an intuitive interface for exploring various cruise options, creating personalized itineraries, and accessing real-time pricing information.
 Users can create accounts to save preferences and itineraries.
 CruiseEase's responsive design ensures accessibility on both desktop and mobile devices.
 Start planning your dream cruise today with CruiseEase!
 # Links
 - [Deployed site]
 - (https://aririwosoh.hashnode.dev/cruising-through-code-navigating-challenges-and-triumphs-in-developing-cruise-ease) [Blogpost]